-I understand my family’s history as my fundament and inspiration, so allow me to share some of it :
+We are all standing on the shoulders of giants.
+I humbly understand my family’s history as both fundament and inspiration of my work, so allow me to share some of it :

 The Schoyerer Family started producing fine wood furniture in Bavaria, Germany, around 1840.
 Andreas Schoyerer senior (1828 -1910)

 founded the company in the small city of Cham, deeply nested in the heart of the Bavarian forest, in the borderlands to the Czech Republic.

 In 1888 his son, Andreas Schoyerer Junior (1866 – 1946), succeeded his father.
 He had studied in the Munic school of arts and worked

 in several buisnesses across Germany and in London before taking over the family buisness.
 He managed to lift the company to new heights.

 In march 1902, the A.Schoyerer furniture company was nominated an official purveyor to the royal court of Bavaria.

 Furniture and interiors were executed for the Royal House of Bavaria, the king of Saxonia, the Prussian emperor, castles on the river Rhine

 in the West and Hungaria in the east.
 Other works included Catholic, Lutheranian and Jewish sacral buildings.